When I decided to pull the plug on my job at the end of 2015, there were a lot of thoughts running through my mind.

 - What about all the other benefits my employer covers for me?

 - What if I have to go back and get a job some day?
-How would I ever cope with a crushed spirit?
+Would I ever be able to cope with a crushed spirit?

 - Is it foolish to think life can be this great?
 I don't know anybody who gets to live like this… what makes me so special?